 Medical diagnosis of varicella disease is acceptable in lieu of vaccination.
-COMAR defines "Medical diagnosis" as documented history of disease from a medical provider or local health department.
+Code of Maryland Regulation (COMAR) defines "Medical diagnosis" as documented history of disease from a medical provider or local health department.
 Documentation must include month and year.
-In the absence of documentation a medical provider or local health department may verify immunity via blood test, but revaccination may be more expedient.
+In the absence of documentation, a medical provider or local health department may verify immunity via blood test, but revaccination may be more expedient.